CMATO is place where ideas are shared and people connect.

 - Offer technologically advanced inclusive opportunities to view and experience art

 - Provide art experiences and education for audiences of diverse cultures, ethnicities, ages and abilities

 - A significant cultural destination for locals and tourists.

-To exhibit the best examples of fine and design arts, to offer educational art programs for all ages, and to present national and international traveling exhibitions.
+To exhibit the best examples of Art, to offer educational art programs for all ages, and to present national and international traveling exhibitions.

-The California Museum of Art Thousand Oaks (CMATO) will provide cultural experience for visitors and locals alike.
+The California Museum of Art Thousand Oaks (CMATO) provides cultural experience for visitors and locals alike.

 THE PERMANENT MUSEUM SITE